 The great God that formed all things both rewardeth the fool, and rewardeth transgressors.

-What can we know about God?
-We see in nature His eternal power and Godhead by reasoning from the effects to the cause (Rom 1:20).
-Only demented scorners give evolution a thought - all seeing men know there is a glorious Creator (Ps 19:1-6).
+What can you know about God?
+You can see in nature His eternal power and Godhead by reasoning from the effects to the cause (Rom 1:20).
+Only demented scorners give evolution a thought – all seeing men know there is a glorious Creator (Ps 19:1-6).
 The sun, stars, oceans, hurricanes, seasons, creatures, life, and death all testify of Him clearly.

-God punishes fools and transgressors.
+God punishes both fools and transgressors.
 A fool is a transgressor, and a transgressor is a fool (Ps 14:1; 36:1).
-But when distinguished, as in this proverb, we look for their differences.
-A fool sins by ignorance and/or slothfulness; a transgressor sins presumptuously and rebelliously; but both are worthy of judgment (Ps 19:12-13; Luke 12:47-48).
+But when distinguished, as in this proverb, look for differences.
+A fool sins by ignorance and/or slothfulness; a transgressor sins presumptuously and rebelliously; both are worthy of severe judgment (Ps 19:12-13; Luke 12:47-48).

-Commentators, most of whom question God's words, alter the verse to read, "A great man grieveth all; and he hireth the fool; he hireth also the transgressors."
+Translators, most of whom question God’s words, alter the verse to read, “A great man grieveth all; and he hireth the fool; he hireth also the transgressors.”
 What a travesty!
+What in the world is that sentence supposed to mean, and what is the lesson of wisdom?
 The elliptical sense of God is beyond them (it is in italics in the King James Version).
-This same conceit caused them to say Elhanan killed Goliath (II Sam 21:19 in any other version) and to miss Jesus arguing from an italicized word (Matt 22:31-33 cp Ex 3:6).
+This same conceit caused them to say Elhanan killed Goliath (II Sam 21:19 in most other versions) and to miss Jesus arguing from an italicized word (Matt 22:31-33 cp Ex 3:6).

-Reader!
-Have you been a fool?
-Are you a fool?
-Have you been a transgressor?
-Are you a transgressor?
-If you positively answer even one of these questions, you are in dire trouble, for the great God will reward you - and the wages of sin is death (Rom 6:23)!
+Back to Solomon’s lesson!
+Do you behave like a fool?
+Or are you more like a transgressor?
+If you positively answer one of these questions, you are in trouble, for the great God will reward you – and the wages of sin is death (Rom 6:23; Ezek 18:4).
+For this reason everyone dies physically.
+For this reason most will die the second death (Rev 20:14).
 Is there any hope for you?
-Absolutely none based on your abilities, pedigree, or worth!
+None based on your abilities, ancestors, or value!